Original air date: October 18, 1993

 - Weaksauce Weakness: The Stone of Gol can only kill someone if they have violent or aggressive thoughts.
 The ancient Vulcans dismantled it because, after the teachings of Surak had suppressed their formerly violent emotions, the weapon was now useless.
-Unless it had some long-range abilities, was able to be used against people the wielder couldn't see or had some kind of potential area or mass effect on populations, the Stone as shown at the end of the episode isn't any more useful than a hand phaser at close range.
+Plus, unless it had some long-range abilities, was able to be used against people the wielder couldn't see, or had some kind of potential area or mass effect on populations, the Stone as shown at the end of the episode isn't any more useful than a hand phaser at close range.

 - We Do Not Know Each Other: Picard pretends to be a smuggler who doesn't know and doesn't trust Riker.

 - Wham Shot: The Reveal that Picard is alive and on Baran's ship.

 - Troi loses her cool with Riker and chides him for indulging in his desire to avenge Picard, instead of supporting his grieving crew.
 Riker insists he is only interested in justice, which Troi accepts, though it's not clear how convinced she is.Troi: I know you're angry.